Shivvrat/NeuPI/README.md

 # Install the library in editable mode
 pip install -e .
 ```
+## Key Features

+* **Self-Supervised Training**: Train neural solvers using only the Probabilistic Model—no labeled data required.
+* **Advanced Inference**: Includes the **ITSELF** (`Inference Time Self-Supervised Training`) engine for test-time refinement, significantly improving inference accuracy.
+* **Discretization**: Includes a simple `ThresholdDiscretizer` and more advanced methods like `KNearestDiscretizer` and `OAUAI` to find higher-scoring final assignments.
+* **Extensible**: Easily register your own custom components using the built-in factory system.

 ## Quick Start
+The core idea of NeuPI is to train a neural network to act as a fast approximator for a complex PM query.
+The workflow is as follows:

+1. **Load a Probabilistic Model (PM)**: The first step is to load your probabilistic model (e.g., a `Markov Network` from a `.uai` file) using an evaluator class like `MarkovNetwork`.
+This object serves as the scoring function (log-likelihood); its primary role is to take a complete assignment of variables and compute its log-likelihood, which is the score we want to maximize.
+To train the neural network, we will use the negative log-likelihood of the PM as the loss function.

+2. **Define a Neural Solver**: Next, define a neural network architecture, such as the provided `MLP`, to act as the solver.
+This network will be trained to take an inference query (evidence variables, query variables, and evidence values) as input and produce a high-quality solution.
+You will also define a preprocessor, like `DiscreteEmbedder`, which transforms the raw query into a feature-rich tensor suitable for the neural network.

+3. **Train the Solver**: With the PM evaluator and neural solver defined, use the `SelfSupervisedTrainer`.
+The trainer orchestrates the learning process.
+In each step, it asks the neural network for a solution, passes that solution to the PM evaluator to get a score, and uses this score (specifically, the negative of the log-likelihood) as the loss signal to update the network's weights via backpropagation.

+4. **Perform Inference**: Once the model is trained, use an inference engine to solve new queries.
+The `SinglePassInferenceEngine` provides a fast solution by performing one forward pass.
+For higher accuracy, the `ITSELF_Engine`  can be used to perform test-time fine-tuning on each new query, leveraging the PM evaluator to refine the solution.

+5. **Discretize the Output**: The neural network outputs continuous probabilities.
+The final step is to convert these into a discrete binary (0/1) assignment using a `Discretizer`.
+You can use a simple `ThresholdDiscretizer` for speed or more advanced methods like `KNearestDiscretizer` and `OAUAI` to find higher-scoring final assignments.

+## Examples

 Examples provided in the `examples` directory demonstrate:

-    1. Computing the negative log-likelihood (loss) of a solution to a MPE query on a Markov Network (Probabilistic Graphical odels) and Sum-Product Network (Probabilistic Circuits).
+ **Example 1:** Computing the negative log-likelihood (loss) of a solution to a MPE query on a Markov Network (Probabilistic Graphical Models) and Sum-Product Network (Probabilistic Circuits).

-    2. Training a neural solver to solve MPE queries on a Markov Network and Sum-Product Network.
+ **Example 2:** Training a neural solver to solve MPE queries on a Markov Network and Sum-Product Network.

-    3. Performing inference with a trained neural solver on a Markov Network and Sum-Product Network.
+ **Example 3:** Performing inference with a trained neural solver on a Markov Network and Sum-Product Network.

-    4. Discretizing the probabilities to binary assignments.
+ **Example 4:** Discretizing the probabilities to binary assignments.
 Advanced discretizers include `KNearestDiscretizer` and `OAUAI`.

 ## Implemented Methods